 - a.
-The governance and trusteeship of the corporation shall be vested in a Board of Trustees consisting of at least 21 and no more than 40 trustees selected from categories in the following manner: - (1) Category I: Ten trustees shall be members of congregations of the ELCA.
-Three trustees shall be pastors, one of whom shall be the Bishop of the Synod in which the College is located, and one shall be the Director of the ELCA office concerned with church-related higher education or such designee as said Director shall nominate.
-Nominees for the pastor positions, with the exception of the Bishop of the Synod in which the College is located, shall be reviewed by said Bishop prior to election by the Board of Trustees of the College.
-Each nominee, with the exception of the Bishop of the Synod and Director of the ELCA office concerned with church-related higher education or such designee, shall be subject to election by the Board of Trustees of the College. - (2) Category II: A minimum of ten trustees and a maximum of twenty-nine trustees shall be elected at large by the Board of Trustees of the College. - (3) Category III: The President of the College shall be a trustee of the Board. - b.
+The governance and trusteeship of the corporation shall be vested in a Board of Trustees consisting of at least 21 and no more than 40 trustees selected from categories in the following manner: - (1) Category I: Six trustees shall be members of congregations of the ELCA.
+Two trustees shall be pastors, one of whom shall be the Bishop of the Synod in which the College is located.
+One trustee shall be the Director of the Network of ELCA Colleges and Universities (or similar office responsible for ELCA church-related higher education) or such designee as said Director shall nominate if approved by the Board.
+Nominees for the pastor positions, with the exception of the Bishop of the Synod in which the College is located shall be reviewed by said Bishop prior to election by the Board of Trustees of the College.
+Each nominee, with the exception of the Bishop of the Synod and Director of the ELCA office concerned with church-related higher education or such designee, shall be subject to election by the Board of Trustees of the College.
+All members of the Board of Trustees, regardless of category, shall be committed to advancing the mission of the College. - (2) Category II: A minimum of ten trustees and a maximum of twenty-nine trustees shall be elected at large by the Board of Trustees of the College. - (3) Category III: The President of the College shall be a trustee of the Board. - b.
 In the nomination and election of persons to the Board, the trustees shall be sensitive to the need for racial and gender representation. - c.
 With the exception of ex-officio trustees each nomination for trustee shall originate from the Trusteeship Committee of the Board of Trustees of the College.
 After nomination as specified, for election each such nominee must receive an affirmative vote by a majority of the members of the Board then in office. - d.
-The term of office for elected members of the Board of Trustees shall be four (4) years with the term commencing at the Annual Meeting of the Board following election or as the Board otherwise determines and provided the Board of Trustees may designate an initial term of less than four (4) years for members elected to fill vacancies created by death, resignation, removal or increase in number and which such initial term shall not be deemed a full term for purposes of Article II, Section 2; the term of office for ex officio members shall be indefinite in length for so long as holding the particular ex officio office. - e.
+The term of office for elected members of the Board of Trustees shall be four (4) years with the term commencing at the Annual Meeting of the Board following election or as the Board otherwise determines and provided the Board of Trustees may designate an initial term of less than four (4) years for members elected to fill vacancies created by death, resignation, removal or increase in number and which such initial term shall not be deemed a full term for purposes of Article II, Section 2; the term of office for ex officio members shall be indefinite in length for so long as holding the particular ex officio office.

+e.
 Each trustee, including each ex officio trustee, shall have one (1) vote on all matters to come before the Board of Trustees.